inesgn/micromatch/inst/doc/micromatch.md

 <p align="justify">In official statistics, it can be used to link different aspects that are usually studied separately for the same target population (i.e. the inhabitants in a country or a particular geographic area).
 A unique questionnaire covering all aspects such as population health, income, consumption, labour market, social capital... is seldom conceived: such a questionnaire would be too long, leading to a higher response burden, and to poor quality.</p>

-<p align="justify">On the contrary, a separate survey is usually conducted to study each specific aspect of the population, the drawback being that the responses will eventually lie in separate files.
-Statistical matching tries to overcome this limitation, by making use of shared information in order to infer some type of "new" knowledge about aspects measured by independent surveys.</p>
+<p align="justify">A separate survey is usually conducted to study each specific aspect of the population, the drawback being that the responses will eventually lie in separate files.
+Statistical matching tries to overcome this limitation, by making use of shared information in order to infer some type of "new" knowledge about aspects measured through independent surveys.</p>

 The starting point (the input)
 ------------------------------